MichaelJGao/HelloWorld2025/README.md

 # PDF Keyword Analyzer

-A modern web application that analyzes PDF documents to extract and explain keywords with intelligent hover tooltips.
+(VIEW TEST-BRANCH) A modern web application that analyzes PDF documents to extract and explain keywords with intelligent hover tooltips.
 Perfect for research papers, textbooks, and technical documents.

 ## Features